charludo/barely/docs/blueprints.md

 # Blueprints

 Back in the [Basics](/README.md/#basics), we have already briefly covered blueprints.
-They are pretty much exactly what you would expect: re-usable projects that you can instantiate into new projects.
+They are pretty much exactly what you would expect: re-usable project templates that you can instantiate into new projects.
+Other frameworks might call them themes.

-You can list available blueprint with:
+You can list all available blueprints with:
 ```console
 $ barely blueprints
 barely :: found 2 blueprints: